weavermedia/deluge-led-font/README.md

 1. [Download this repository as a zip file](https://github.com/weavermedia/deluge-led-font/archive/refs/heads/main.zip)
 2. Unzip the contents
+3. Choose the format to install - True Type (`.ttf`) or Open Type (`.otf`).
-3. macOS: Double-click `deluge-led.ttf` to open Font Book then click Install.
+4. macOS: Double-click the desired font file to open Font Book then click Install.
-4. Win10: Right-click `deluge-led.ttf` and choose "Install for all users".
+5. Win10: Right-click the desired font file and choose "Install for all users".

 ## License